eGovPDX/employees/web/modules/custom/employees_migrations/README.md

 lando terminus drush [environment] -- migrate:import [migration_id]
 ```

-Some migrations have interdependencies, such as employee_news, employee_news_group_content, and employee_news_redirects.
+Some migrations have interdependencies, such as employee_news, employee_news_group_relationship, and employee_news_redirects.
 You can automatically run all migrations in a group with:

 ```
 lando terminus drush [environment] -- migrate:import --group=[migration_group]